Zitronenjoghurt/lemon-mbl/README.md

 - Desperation
     - A stat which will go up the more dire the situation is for a monster, this might scale with certain actions or abilities

+## Physical Types

+Every monster will have 1 or more physical types, which describe what kind of material they consist of.
+These could be stuff like Organic, Slime, Ethereal, Construct, ...
+Attacking actions of certain damage types might have advantage or disadvantage against different kind of physical types.
+E.g. fire-based action might have an advantage against slime-based monsters.

+## Elemental Types

+Every monster will also have 1 or more elemental types, which describe what kind of power they can harness/control or what kind of power makes up their being.
+Similar to the physical type, different damage types might have advantage/disadvantage against certain elemental types.
+This creates an additional layer of complexity since now, if a slime is of elemental type frost and frost has advantage against fire-based actions, the previous fire weakness of the slime will be evened out.